vgupta1/EvaTargetedCovid19Testing/README.md

 <p align="center">
 <img width="250" src="https://pressroom.usc.edu/files/2020/07/Greece-Covid-web.104655.jpg">
 </p>
 In the interest of reproducibility, this repository contains open-source code implementing the key *estimation* and *targeted testing* steps of the algorithm underlying Project Eva.
+This version of the algorithm was in deployment from 6 Aug. to 1 Nov.
+2020.

 For policy makers and researchers seeking to implement similar systems, please feel free to reach out to the authors below for clarification or help.

 </br>
 </br>